Computing Periods of Hypersurfaces: Examples

 As the periods of Fermat curves are readily available, the periods of any curve obtained from a ``small'' deformation of a Fermat type curve will be relatively easy to compute.
 Here, a small deformation means that the defining equation should differ only by a monomial or two from being a sum of powers, $ax^d+by^d+cz^d$.
 To illustrate this principle, let us compute the periods of the following genus 105 curve:

 Choosing $f_0=x^{16} + y^{16} + z^{16}$ we compute the Picard--Fuchs equations of the family $(1-t)f_0+tf_1$ in 528 seconds.
 The orders of the 105 ODEs are either 12 or 14, while their degrees are less than 30.
 It takes another 317 seconds to integrate these equations with a final precision $10^{-25}$.
-In this case, {\tt algcurves} and {\tt abelfunctions} crash after a couple of minutes, whereas {\tt RiemannSurface} does not terminate after several hours.
+In this case, {\tt algcurves} and {\tt abelfunctions} crash after a couple of minutes.
+With the newest patches, {\tt RiemannSurface} computes these integrals in just under 2 hours.

 Needless to say, the $105\times 210$ period matrix is too big to display in print.
 However, since the total computation time is only 15 minutes, the interested reader can easily reproduce the results.